 When talking about a red Rottweiler, it's important to note that while the Rottweiler breed standard varies a bit from country to country, you won't find any of the "rare" varieties of Rottweilers.
-Rottweiler recognized or accepted none of them.
+This is because Rottweiler recognized or accepted none of them.

 If you compare the German, British and American standards, for example, you will see slightly different wording or description of the color and coat of the Rottweiler.

-There is no mention of red, blue, or white fur at all.
-In fact, in the AKC breed standard, these qualities appear in the disqualifications section…..
+There is no mention of red, blue, or white fur.
+In fact, in the AKC breed standard, these qualities appear in the disqualifications section.

 What Exactly Is The History Of Red Rottweiler?

-To understand how a red Rottweiler (or blue Rottweiler, etc.) can be born, you have to go back to the early days of the breed, and also realize that a purebred dog only looks what it's supposed to look like if its ancestors are also purebred.
+To understand how a red Rottweiler (or blue Rottweiler, etc.) can be born, you have to go back to the breed's early days and also realize that a purebred dog only looks what it is supposed to look like if his ancestors are also purebred.

-Although the history of the Rottweiler breed is not "set in stone", its progression from the companion of the Roman army to the versatile dog of today is very well documented.
+Although the history of the Rottweiler breed is not "set in stone", his progression from the companion of the Roman army to the versatile dog of today is well documented.

-In the early days, it seems that there were almost two different types of dogs that formed the basis of today's Rottweiler.
-Large, muscular dogs (of the Molossian/Mastiff type) were used as guards/weight pullers/companions for the Roman army, and a little later as protection for shepherds/butchers (and their money) on their way to and from the market.
+In the early days, it seems that almost two different types of dogs formed the basis of today's Rottweiler.
+Large, muscular dogs (of the Molossian/Mastiff type) were used as guards/weight pullers/companions for the Roman army and, a little later, as protection for shepherds/butchers (and their money) on their way to and from the market.

 The smaller, faster, and more agile dogs have used to herd and "drive" cattle, as they were more suited to the job.
-The smaller herding dogs appeared to have more white spots on their coats, which could indicate that they were faster and more trainable than dogs that did not have those genes.
+The smaller herding dogs appeared to have more white spots on their coats, indicating that they were faster and more trainable than dogs that did not have those genes.

 History indicates that it is possible that other breeds were introduced to the gene pool at this time and that these two "types" began to combine to produce a dog that could "do it all", the ancestors of the dog we know today as the Rottweiler.

-So it's easy to see how the genes carried by some of these dogs could give rise to today's "rare" red Rottweilers or blue Rottweilers, and how the white markings and spots (which continue to appear even in puppies) originated. well bred).
+So it's easy to see how the genes carried by some of these dogs could give rise to today's "rare" red Rottweilers or blue Rottweilers and how the white markings and spots.

 It wasn't until 1921 that the ADRK (Allegmeiner Deutscher Rottweiler Klub) in Germany decided to limit the Rottie's acceptable coat to "black with clearly defined markings from mahogany to yellow," with the other coat colors and variations becoming undesirable.